Build Introduction

 Visit the Alchemist in any main town to craft helpful Elixirs that increase stats and experience gain for 30 minutes.
 Make sure to forage plants and pick up the necessary crafting materials during your adventures; they randomly spawn around the world.
 We recommend using Elixir of Advantage for the attack speed or

-Elixir of Resource but while leveling, any Elixir will do, as they all provide a 5% to 8% increase to your experience gains, making you level that much faster.
+Elixir of Resourcefulness for the increased fury and cost reduction, but while leveling, any Elixir will do, as they all provide a 5% to 8% increase to your experience gains, making you level that much faster.

 Return to the Alchemist again every 5 to 10 levels to upgrade your healing potion.
 The extra healing they provide will be essential to surviving as you advance.

-For a complete overview of Season 8, its mechanics and theme, new leveling activities, and other changes coming with the Season of TBD, please check out our Season Hub!
+For a complete overview of Season 10, its mechanics and theme, new leveling activities, and other changes coming with the Season of Infernal Chaos, please check out our Season Hub!

 Difficulty & Endgame